DimitrijDEV/laravel_weather_project/README.md

 - Get daily and coming weather forecasts
 - Get weather by current position or any given city
 - Change temperature unit and API key
+- Settings are stored in env.example
-- Settings are stored in local storage
+- The list of cities are stored in storage folder
 - Responsive

 ## Prerequisites